What To Look For In A Property Management Company

 Ideally, they should also member of a professional body like The National Association of Residential Property Managers (NARPM)

 Due to the complexity involved in property management, you should involve a firm with specific experience in your niche.
-If your asset is a single 5 bedroom HMO in Clapham, London – look for a property management company that can deal with tenant issues with 5 professionals (who are 25-40 years old), with occasional loud music and complaint from neighbours.
-If your property is situated block of flats – look for a property management company that can understand your relationship with the freeholder and the block management company – and be on your side when dealing with them.
+For example, let's say your property is a single 5 bedroom HMO in Clapham, London.
+In this case, you should look for a property management company that can deal with tenant issues with 5 young professionals.
+Properties of this nature may have issues such as occasional loud music and complaint from neighbours.
+Make sure the property management company is able to deal with these types of issues effectively.

 A track record in property management, dealing with tenant issues, collecting and sending landlords to rent on time, and consistently managing a set of properties should stand out over a long time.
 Ask for references from other landlords, ask for the issues that the company faces in managing other properties in your area or similar in nature to your property - and genuinely have a conversation about how they have solved those issues - who are the key members in their team and how they ensure that things are handled fast and on time.

 Fact-check the property management companies on their void management strategy and what they do to ensure to keep the number of days your property is not tenanted at a minimum.
 Voids are expensive and avoidable.
 A smart property manager will easily help you increase the net rent collected in the year by a few hundred pounds.